-The successful application to decriminalise dagga was driven by Dagga Party leader Jeremy Acton and Rastafarian Garreth Prince who argued on December 13 and 14 last year for the decriminalisation of the herb.
+The successful application to decriminalize dagga was driven by Dagga Party leader Jeremy Acton and Rastafarian Garreth Prince who argued on December 13 and 14 last year for the decriminalization of the herb.

 Acton, Prince, and 18 plaintiffs applied to the court for the Criminal Prohibition of Dagga Act (sections 4b and 5c), read with certain sections of Part III of Schedule 2 of the Drugs and Drug Trafficking Act, to be declared unconstitutional.

 Those sections make it a crime to possess a drug unless it is for a variety of medical reasons.
 The Drugs and Trafficking Act defines what constitutes a drug.

 They are also challenging the Medicines and Related Substances Act.

 They submitted that the laws prohibiting dagga use are unfair, discriminatory, outdated, and applied disproportionately to black users.

 The two have been helping people arrested for possession of dagga by obtaining a stay of prosecution, pending the outcome of their application.